Email

 768 Characters allowed (Keeping a balanced Text to Image ratio and including HTML and Tags)

-Emails must have an image uploaded to be sent.
-The image size is mostly up to you, and will be compressed as needed.
-When deciding on a standardized Email template, it’s most beneficial to test on different devices and email providers to determine how you would like your messages to appear to players.
+We recommend 800x800 px images as a starting point, but the image size is mostly up to you, and will be compressed as needed.
+It’s beneficial to test on different devices and email providers to determine the ideal resolution for your images.

 Animated .gif files can be used in your emails, but keep in mind that their large size may cause loading issues if displayed on older devices or slow connections.
 Additionally, they won’t be displayed at all to players using Outlook as their email client.
 These can be highly engaging, but should be tested thoroughly on your app’s min spec devices.